Sign up for an upcoming webinars or view recordings of selected past events.

 Designing and developing new and improved products at pace is challenging when responding to rising costs, supply chain and regulatory constraints and the need to meet sustainability targets.
-Johnson Matthey will present case studies of the use of machine learning in designing catalyst formulations for clean air and life science applications.
+Johnson Matthey presents case studies of the use of machine learning in designing catalyst formulations for clean air and life science applications.
 Benefits include increased process yields and reductions in experimental time and cost.

 In this webinar, we heard how machine learning can be applied to predict and optimise print parameters for additively-manufactured parts and in the development of materials for AM processes.